 You should defrost your freezer when a quarter of ice builds up on the walls.
-Otherwise you should defrost it once or twice in a year.
+Otherwise, you should defrost it once or twice a year.
 Defrosting maintains the efficiency of the freezer and increases its life.

 How to Defrost a Freezer?